StefanoFedeli/StefanoFedeli/README.md

 # 🧑‍💻  About Me
 ###  Me in a nutshell
-Entrepreneur in Zurich.
+Aspirant entrepreneur living in Zurich.
-Multipod following many passions, doing my best along the path.
+Following many passions, doing my best along the path.

-[🌱 ] Currently exploring the world of Soccer AI and Wine ...
+[🌱 ] Currently exploring the world of football through AI lens and wine ...

-[👀] I’m looking for great video editors and movie maker to enhance my [Youtube Channel](https://youtube.com/@ing.crypto)!
+[👀] I’m looking for great video editors and movie maker to enhance my [Udemy Courses](https://www.udemy.com/user/stefano-fedeli-3/)!

-[💬 ] Love to talk about business, yoga, technology and AI :D
+[💬 ] Love to talk about Bitcoin, yoga, and AI :D

 > “Questions you cannot answer are usually far better for you than answers you cannot question.”